Your app as shown in the Appstore. A single app can have multiple APKs designed for different devices or locales.

 The list of media in your app that you ingest into the Amazon Catalog in order to make the content searchable.

-The package attribute in the manifest provides a unique identifier for your app in the Appstore.
+An attribute (package) in the manifest that provides a unique identifier for your app in the Appstore.
 The package name for your app must remain the same and cannot change with new releases.
 Multiple APKs for the same app should use the same package name for each APK.
 Different application listings, however, should have different package names.
 The package name must not include amazon in the name.

 A full-fledged client-side web standards-based application whose assets are bundled together in a ZIP archive for distribution.